kairosity/mp4-lionize/README.md

 2. Gather more in depth information about the services and products on offer.
 3. Easily contact Lionize to ask for specific information about the services and products on offer.
 4. View a transparent pricing structure for all products.
+5. View the reviews of other users on products/services I am interested in.

 ### User Portal

 1. View / add / updated my profile details easily on a page specifically for that purpose.
 2. Navigate to my shopping bag quickly from the user portal side bar.
 3. Easily view all my past orders, and all their attendent details.
+4. View a list of ordered products I have yet to review.
+5. View a list of my reviews.

 ### Shopping